-Big Bear MWD sells water from Big Bear Lake for use in snowmaking, fire protection and revegetation for ski areas within the watershed.
-In 2020, 1,017.8 acre-feet of water was withdrawn from the lake for these purposes.
-The withdrawals for snowmaking occurred in seven winter months (January, February, March, April, October, November and December).
-The withdrawals for fire protection and re-vegetation occurred in five summer and fall months (May, June, July, August and September).
+Big Bear MWD sells water from Big Bear Lake for use in snowmaking and active fire fighting for ski areas within the watershed.
+In 2021, 928.15 acre-feet of water was withdrawn from the lake for these purposes.
+The withdrawals for snowmaking occurred in seven winter months (January, February, March, April, October, November, and December).
+The withdrawals for other puposes occurred in five summer and fall months (May, June, July, August, and September).